alfonsodev/yao/README.md

   - `./models` folder
   - iside it a go package for each postgres schema (namespace) in your database.
   - a .go file for each table
   - a helper file query.go for .Where .And .Or .. functions.
-Remember default schema is public, so at least you should have  `./models/public`
+Remember default schema name is public, so at least you should have  `./models/public`

 ## Usage
 For these examples let's supouse your have a database `foodb` with a schema named `usermanager` with a `users` table.